 The beloved Star Trek actor, author, and activist George Takei has never been afraid to speak out against injustice.
 With San Diego Comic-Con 2019 fully underway, Takei opened up about his experiences at one of America's internment camps during World War II.
-The 81-year-old-actor was joined on stage by co-authors Justin Eisinger, Steven Scott, and artist Harmony Becker to discuss They Called Us Enemy.
+The 81-year-old actor was joined on stage by co-authors Justin Eisinger and Steven Scott and artist Harmony Becker to discuss They Called Us Enemy.

 The panel began with moderator Leigh Walton (marketing director Top Shelf) introducing the panelists to a packed room.
 George Takei walked out to a standing ovation from the crowd.
 A representative from Comic-Con International presented Takei with the Inkpot Award.
 The Award is given out to individuals for their contributions to the field of comics, science fiction, and fantasy.

-Takei says writing a graphic memoir was important because he wanted to create a book geared towards teenager to help educate more people about the Japenese-American Internment.
-"Graphic novels are a wonderful way to reach young people, if we reach this generation, the leaders of tomorrow, if they grow up with this knowledge and our hope is that we don't this sort of thing repeated over and over again," Takei said.
+Takei says writing a graphic memoir was important because he wanted to create a book geared toward teenagers to help educate more people about the Japenese-American internment.
+"Graphic novels are a wonderful way to reach young people, if we reach this generation, the leaders of tomorrow, if they grow up with this knowledge, and our hope is that we don't this sort of thing repeated over and over again," Takei said.

 Justin Eisinger and Steven Scott revealed how the graphic novel was born.
-Scott was able to introduce Eisinger and Taeki thanks to his previous work with Takei on Archie Comics.
+Scott was able to introduce Eisinger and Takei thanks to his previous work with Takei on Archie Comics.
 Artist Harmony Becker's blended Japenese manga, fine arts, and traditional comic techniques to capture the emotion, terror, joy, and love of Takei's story.
-Scott says Becker's artwork is like manga meets Charles Schultz.
+Scott says Becker's artwork is like manga meets Charles Schulz.

 What may surprise some people about the graphic memoir are the moments of levity and silliness.
 When Takei was asked how his family was able to find joy in such a challenging situation he said, "Resilience is not just teeth-gritting and muscle-flexing, it's also about having the strength to find joy in harsh circumstances.
 To find joy and find beauty in ugly situations is to be human."